Millennial AI

 Weeks 6-8

 A trained model that isn't in production is a research project.
-We handle the full deployment path: model quantization (where it helps inference efficiency), serving infrastructure setup (managed endpoint on your cloud provider, on-premise GPU, or edge deployment), API design and documentation so your engineering team can integrate it, latency and throughput benchmarking, and monitoring to track inference quality over time.
-We also document the retraining process so your team can run future fine-tuning cycles on their own or with minimal outside help.
+We handle the full deployment path: model quantization where it helps efficiency, serving infrastructure (managed endpoint, on-premise GPU, or edge), API design and documentation, latency and throughput benchmarking, and monitoring for inference quality over time.
+We document the retraining process so your team can run future fine-tuning cycles independently.

 Deliverable: Deployed model endpoint, integration documentation, performance benchmarks, and retraining runbook